shoelace-style/shoelace/docs/getting-started/usage.md

 > Because React implements its own synthetic event system, it cannot listen for DOM events coming from Custom Elements without the use of a workaround.
 Developers will need to reference their Custom Elements using a ref and manually attach event listeners with addEventListener.
 This makes working with Custom Elements cumbersome.

+Fortunately, there's a utility that will wrap Shoelace components so you can use them as if they were React components. 👇

-If you're starting a new project, one solution is to consider using [Preact](https://preactjs.com/), which [handles custom elements just fine](https://custom-elements-everywhere.com/#preact).
-But if you'd still rather use React, you can wrap Shoelace components for a better experience. 👇
+?> If you're starting a new project, consider using [Preact](https://preactjs.com/) as an alternative.
+It shares the same API as React and [handles custom elements quite well](https://custom-elements-everywhere.com/#preact).

 ### Wrapping Components

 You can use [this utility](https://www.npmjs.com/package/@shoelace-style/react-wrapper) to wrap Shoelace components so they work like like regular React components.
-To install the utility, use this command.
+To install it, use this command.

 ```sh
 npm install @shoelace-style/react-wrapper